haiwen/seafile-admin-docs/manual/setup_binary/fail2ban.md

 sudo fail2ban-client set seafile unbanip 1.2.3.4
 ```

-## Note
+!!! tip

     As three (3) failed attempts to login will result in one line added in seahub.log a Fail2Ban jail with the settings maxretry = 3 is the same as nine (9) failed attempts to login.